olwmc/van/README.md

           use C++'s STL search features.
 Thus, implementing binary search allowed me to take advantage of O(log n) search times without increasing the complexity of my overall program.

+* **Sorting Algos (Implementation and Analysis) (NN)**

+    I implemented a version of Quicksort as a builtin function for my language.
+    This is for two main reasons.

+    1. Efficiency.
+This language is interpreted and thus lacks the performance of a compiled language.
+I can aide this along by keeping sorting to C++.

+    2. Having some sort of builtin sorting function is pretty necessary to get any real work done.

 * **DFS (NN)**